Visit our current hours to see when we're here.

 After hours, The Libraries’ Ask a Librarian service, offering live chat and email support is available.
 During open hours, virtual reference services are available with our staff.
 Please email or call for more information.

-Stacks will be closed for browsing during the fall semester.
-Materials are available using the “I Want It” feature of the library’s online catalog.
+While the stacks are closed, materials are available using the “I Want It” feature of the library’s online catalog.
 Due to a mandated 96-hour quarantine of print materials, not all items may be available right away.
 Instead of the “I Want It” feature, you may use the HathiTrust database (don’t’ forget to Log In!).
 Over 48% of the Penn State University Libraries print collection is currently available digitally through this Emergency Temporary Access Service.

 Note: Students, faculty, and staff will not be able to physically browse collections at any library location.
 Closing the stacks lets us retain access to HathiTrust’s Emergency Temporary Access Service (ETAS).
 This service makes approximately half of the Penn State Libraries print collection available electronically.
 Because of copyright law, we must hold back the print copy to make the digital available.
 It’s important to retain access to the ETAS because: many students and faculty will continue their work remotely, everyone will complete the semester online after November 20, and we don’t know when we might have to pivot and close again.
 Materials available electronically through ETAS cannot be requested for pick up.

-The library study rooms will be serving a different purpose in Fall 2020.
 Previously reserved only for group study, they will now be available for only up to two students at one time.
 These rooms will serve as a quiet space for study, participating in remote Zoom classes, and two-person collaboration while on campus.
-Social distancing and mask guidelines must always be followed while using the room.
+Physical distancing and mask guidelines must always be followed while using the room.
 Students may reserve these rooms using our online reservation system.

 Textbooks that are part of our Course Reserves are available for checkout from the main desk in the library.
 Usage of print course reserves will be very limited in the fall semester, due to a mandated 96-hour quarantine.
 Items will be checked out on a twenty-four-hour loan period.
 Please let the library staff know if you are having difficulty finding the material you need for your class and we will investigate all options for you.

-The number of desktop computers in the library may be slightly reduced due to social distancing, but most of our computers will be running and readily available.
+The number of desktop computers in the library may be slightly reduced due to physical distancing, but most of our computers will be running and readily available.
 We also have laptops available for check out.
-Unfortunately, our computer’s will not be available to the public and during the 2020 Fall semester.
+Unfortunately, our computers are not currently available to the public.

 Newspapers and Magazines